johnnovak/RML-Amiga/docs/docs/games/a-b.md

   cursor keys to the WASD keys.

-- Press ++home+q++ to switch back to the normal input mapping (e.g., in menus or when entering the name for your save game).
+- Press ++home+q++ to switch back to the normal input mapping (e.g., in menus or when entering the name of your save game).